sarahgeara2/NYTimesAndroid-Application/README.md

 # Run the ui test

-- Right click the AppInstrumentedTest.java and click Run 'AppInstrumentedTest'
+- Right click the class AppInstrumentedTest and click Run 'AppInstrumentedTest'

+# Run the unit test

+- Right click the class MostPopularNewsViewModelTest and click Run 'MostPopularNewsViewModelTest'

 # Generate a coverage report